sevenlayercookie/MouseSearch/README.md

     ports:
       - "5000:5000"
     volumes:
-      - ./data:/data  # location that config and state files will be stored
+      - ./data:/data  # location that config, cache, and state files will be stored
-      - /downloads:/downloads # where all downloads are stored (torrent client downloads and organized files) -- only needed if using auto-organize

-      # see README.md for recommended structure and paths
+      - /downloads:/downloads  # required if LOCAL_TORRENT_DOWNLOAD_PATH or ORGANIZED_PATH live under /downloads

+      # If your torrent client reports a different in-container path, set
+      # REMOTE_TORRENT_DOWNLOAD_PATH in .env to that client-visible path.

     env_file: .env  # optional: load environment variables from a file

     environment:
       - TZ=America/Chicago